On Lipschitz maps and the H\"older regularity of flows: Flows of Lipschitz vector fields

-In the following, we will need the comparison lemma (which is also used to prove the previous theorem). \begin{lemma}[Comparison lemma] Let $I$ be an open interval.
-Let $d\in \mathbb{N}^*$ and $u:I\to\mathbb{R}^d$ be a differentiable map such that there exists $a\geq 0$ and $b\geq 0$ such that:
+\begin{theo} Let $A$ be a $\textrm{Lip}-1$ vector field on a Banach space $E$.
+Then there exists a unique global flow of $A$ on $\mathbb{R}\times E$. \end{theo} The following Gronwall-type comparison lemma is going to be of use to us to obtain quantitative Lipschitz bounds for flows of Lipschitz vector fields (see \cite{Gronwall} or \cite{Lee} for a version with the language used here): \begin{lemma}[Comparison lemma] Let $I$ be an open interval and $E$ be a real inner product space.
+Let $u:I\to E$ be a differentiable map such that there exists $a>0$ and $b\geq 0$ such that:

 Then, if $t_0\in I$, we have: